PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ## Run Prompt Sail on your local machine

-Prompt Sail is build as a set of docker containers.
-One for backend (promptsail-backend) and one for frontend (promptsail-ui).
+Prompt Sail is built as a set of docker containers.
+One for the backend (promptsail-backend) and one for the frontend (promptsail-ui).

 - **promptsail-backend** is a proxy that sits between your LLM framework of choice (LangChain, OpenAI python lib etc) and LLM provider API.
-You change `api_base` to point to Prompt Sail `proxy_url` and then it will captures and logs all your prompts and responses.
+You change `api_base` to point to Prompt Sail `proxy_url` and then it will capture and log all your prompts and responses.
 - **promptsail-ui** is a user interface that allows you to view, search and analyze all transactions (prompts and responses).